Skip to product information

 SHIPPING INFORMATION

-- please read our shipping policy.
+- please read the shipping notes in our shop announcement.

 - we use recycle packaging wherever possible and wrap for safety, rather than appearance!

-ABOUT OUR VINTAGE AND ANTIQUE ITEMS
+ABOUT OUR VINTAGE ANTIQUE AND OTHER ITEMS

 We list pieces we feel are worthy of display.
 There may be scratches, dents, fading and signs of wear and tear.
 We try to explain the condition of each item exactly, but may miss something.